dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 .fancy.medium[![](http://i.giphy.com/5pxnxdzdZfXFK.gif)]

 ???
-CSS will be friend and foe this term.
-Certain things will be easy, certain things will feel impossible.
-Try to vertically align something.
-We will conquer this though.
+* CSS will be friend and foe this term.
+* Certain things will be easy, certain things will feel impossible.
+* css inside joke: Try to vertically center something
+* We will conquer this though, quite easily, anybody know?